 1. Research the cost of the tours and see what’s included and what’s not

 Cost is a huge factor when booking tours.
 Yes, it’s true that there are some cheaper tour companies and some companies that charge a premium, but there are some substantial differences in what’s included in the cost.

-Some European tour prices include everything from activities to most meals, while others will only include activities and a small portion of meals.
-The added cost of meals—and anything you may want to do in your free time—are all things to consider before booking.
-The added financial burden of things not included in a trip can bring the overall cost up dramatically, even if you think you’re getting a deal on the up-front cost.
+Some European tour prices include everything from activities to most meals, while others will only include activities and a small selection of meals.
+The cost of food—and anything you may want to do in your free time—are all things to consider before booking.
+The added financial burden of things not included in a trip can bring the overall cost up dramatically, even if you think you’re getting a deal on the up-front price.